PCextreme/docker-hitch/README.md

 It compiles Hitch and installs a simple example configuration.

+# Building
+Building the container can be done with docker:

+<pre>docker build -t hitch .</pre>

+After building it, you can run it.

 # Running
 You can run the container and it will start with the default config.